-There continues to be limited available evidence on the emergence, transmission, and spectrum of the burden of avian influenza A(H5Nx) subtypes, particularly among the priority human populations identified in the organizing framework above.
-However, the identification of recently published pre-print single studies suggests there is ongoing research to understand the biology, epidemiology, diagnosis, and clinical presentation of avian influenza A(H5Nx) subtypes among birds, non-human mammals, and humans.
+There continues to be limited but growing available evidence on the emergence, transmission, and spectrum of the burden of avian influenza A(H5Nx) subtypes.
 Similar to the previous version of this LEP, the evidence documents emphasized the importance of continued surveillance of avian influenza viruses among domestic production animals to understand virus evolution and pathogenesis and to prevent cross-species and mammal-to-mammal transmission.

-What existing evidence tells us about the emergence, transmission, and spectrum of the burden of disease in humans of influenza A
+What existing evidence tells us about the emergence, transmission, and spectrum of the burden of disease in humans of avian influenza A(H5Nx)